del-Pacifico/Mass-Image-Downloader/docs/user-manual/README.md

   → Ensure you selected the correct feature and that the extension is enabled

 Visual feedback is meant to guide you, but settings always determine the final behavior.

+---

+## 💡 11.
+Common Use Cases

+This section describes **real-world scenarios** where Mass Image Downloader is especially useful.

+These examples can help you decide **which feature to use** and **how to configure it** depending on your goal.

+---

+### 🎨 11.1 Design and Creative Research

+Designers and creative professionals often need to collect visual references quickly.

+Typical use cases include:
+- Mood boards
+- Color and style exploration
+- Visual inspiration for layouts or illustrations

+Recommended features:
+- 📸 Bulk Image Download (when images are already open in tabs)
+- 🌄 Gallery extraction with direct links (for image boards and portfolios)

+Recommended tips:
+- Increase minimum image size to avoid thumbnails
+- Use filename prefixes to organize by project or theme

+---

+### 🗄️ 11.2 Media and Content Archiving

+When archiving visual content for later use, consistency and completeness matter.

+Typical use cases include:
+- Saving product images
+- Archiving documentation visuals
+- Collecting reference material

+Recommended features:
+- 🌄 Galleries with direct links
+- 🔗 Web-linked galleries

+Recommended tips:
+- Enable similarity grouping to avoid duplicates
+- Limit max images per gallery to keep archives manageable

+---

+### 🎓 11.3 Academic and Research Use

+Researchers and students often need to collect images as **reference material**, not for redistribution.

+Typical use cases include:
+- Historical image references
+- Diagrams and figures
+- Visual examples for analysis

+Recommended features:
+- 🖼️ Visual gallery extraction
+- 🕵️ Image Inspector (for careful, single-image selection)

+Recommended tips:
+- Keep image size filters moderate
+- Disable automatic tab closing when reviewing content

+---

+### 🛍️ 11.4 Product and Catalog Browsing

+When browsing catalogs or listings, images are often distributed across many pages.

+Typical use cases include:
+- Product comparison
+- Market research
+- Feature and design analysis

+Recommended features:
+- 🔗 Web-linked gallery extraction
+- 📸 Bulk Image Download (for product images opened in tabs)

+Recommended tips:
+- Limit parallel tabs for web-linked galleries
+- Increase delay between tab openings on slower sites